Teagan-Wilson/RITAA/README.md

 Rudimentary Intelligence and Threat Analysis Application, An ancillary application to add cloud based reputation and analysis web services to provide value to my Graylog instance.

-Project Moved to a Private Repo.
-May be back in the future.

 POC Objectives:
 - Pull IP and DNS Data from Graylog HTTP REST API Streams     - Complete